Skip to content

 When will my order arrive?

-• Orders sent via Royal Mail 48® are usually received within two to five working days, including Saturdays.
+• Standard delivery is a Royal Mail Tracked 48® service and usually arrives within 2-5 working days, including Saturdays.

-• We will aim to dispatch pre-orders so that you receive them on the release date.
+• We’ll aim to dispatch pre-orders so that you receive them on the release date.

-• Where an item is 'Back in stock soon', we'll aim to receive more stock within a week and will dispatch any orders once the shipment has arrived.
+*Items must be in stock to be dispatched within these timeframes.
+Where an item is 'Back in stock soon', we'll aim to receive more stock within a week and will dispatch orders once the stock has arrived.

 Will you tell me when my order is on its way?

-• We will email you as soon as each item is ready to be dispatched so you know when to expect them, but you can also check the status of your order in your account.
+• We’ll send you a dispatch email when your items are on their way, but you can also check the status of your order in your account.

 • We don’t always ship everything together so check your dispatch email for more details - we’ll send you a dispatch email per parcel.

-• If your order contains items that are out of stock, we’ll ship the in-stock items as soon as we can and will dispatch the out-of-stock items as soon as we’ve received more stock in the warehouse.
+• If your order contains items that are out of stock, we’ll ship the in-stock items as soon as we can and will dispatch the out-of-stock items as soon as we’ve received more stock.

 Returns